Not sure where to stay in Florence? Here’s an overview of the main neighborhoods and a selection of some of the best hotels in Florence.

 The area around Piazza San Marco (not to be confused with that of Venice, though!) and San Lorenzo are certainly among the best areas to stay in Florence on a budget, but without straying too far from the historical center.
 In fact, you’re only a 10-minute walk from the Duomo.

 Once San Lorenzo and San Marco were the poorest neighborhoods, especially when approaching the Santa Maria Novella train station.
-Today, they’re quite elegant, but a little less crowded with tourists than the center.
+Today, they’re quite elegant but a little less crowded with tourists than the center.
 These two neighborhoods are very similar, rather small, and next to each other.
-That’s why they’re generally combined and considered as a unique district.
+That’s why they’re generally combined and considered a unique district.

 Home to the opulent Medici Chapels, San Lorenzo Market, and the beloved Central Market, this is the perfect area to satiate both the appetite for culture and food.
 Here you can find excellent local restaurants and, for shopping addicts, vintage boutiques where you can spend hours rummaging through to find that t-shirt you’ve been craving for a lifetime.

 A must-see in this area is the Church of San Lorenzo, housing the Medicis Chapels, the family mausoleum showcasing Michelangelo’s genius as an architect and sculptor.
 As for San Lorenzo Market, you’ll find leather goods and other clothing items.
 You may want to look but beware that it’s very touristy and that most of the products are not made in Florence and not the finest leather.
 Conversely, the covered Central Market is much more interesting.
 There, you’ll see a wide array of food, mingle with locals buying groceries, and you can have a bite at the restaurant, tasting local products and dishes.